 - Wright Brother Park: Free to visit but a long walk on foot from downtown, loved learning a little about the Wright brother.

 - Ft.
 Toulouse and Ft.
 Jackson: Small fee, ($2 per person) and small forts but great hiking with the kids

-- Nature Center $5 per person or $20 for family for hiking and to learn a little about plants and animals around the area.
+- Nature Center is $5 per person or $20 for the family for hiking and to learn a little about plants and animals around the area.

 - East Mall Ice Skating: $8 per person to ice skate for 2.5 hours – we had so much fun we didn’t make it the whole time.

-- Playgrounds: Free to visit and Montgomery has five great playground all over the city that we had lot of fun to visiting most of them.
+- Playgrounds: Free to visit and Montgomery has five great playgrounds all over the city that we had a lot of fun visiting most of them.

-Here are some more great websites, books and games that we looked at visiting the 12 Zany Roadschool activities in Montgomery.
+Here are some more great websites, books, and games that we looked at while visiting the 12 Zany Roadschool activities in Montgomery.